 And why won’t my wife prescribe me something so this never happens again?!

-7 replies to “PO’d at the PDF PDQ”
+7 responses to “PO’d at the PDF PDQ”